What are HTTP Headers: Examples and Most Common Types

 Trailer – a response header that allows the sender to include additional fields at the end of chunked messages.
 For example, a message integrity check, post-processing status, or digital signature.

-Transfer-Encoding – specifies the form of encoding used to safely transfer the payload body to the sender.
+Transfer-Encoding – specifies the form of encoding used to safely transfer the payload body to the client (receiver).
 This header is applied to a message between two nodes, not to a resource itself.

-These are just a few examples of HTTP headers.
-Listing all of the possible variations of HTTP headers is nearly impossible.
-A HTTP headers can send many types of requests, or ask for specific languages and encoding, etc.
+These are just a few examples of headers — listing all of the possible variations is nearly impossible.
+HTTP headers can send various types of requests, such as specifying languages and encoding.

-Decrease web scraper’s chances of getting blocked by the target server
+Decrease the web scraper’s chances of getting blocked by the target server

 Increase the quality of data retrieved from the target server

 Nowadays, most web service owners understand that they will most likely get their data scraped by someone.
-Some scrapers slow down websites, therefore website owners use every tool at their disposal to protect the website.
-One of these tools might be to automatically block any fake user agents they detect.
-Some web server owners might even display incorrect information if they detect a fake user agent!
+Some scrapers slow down websites; therefore, website owners use every tool at their disposal to protect their websites.
+One of these tools might be to block any fake user agents they detect automatically.
+Some servers may block or throttle traffic with suspicious user agents, or challenge them with CAPTCHAs.
 If you are looking for information on how to crawl a website without getting blocked, check out our blog.

-As mentioned before, HTTP headers carry additional information to web servers, and by optimizing the content of this message, it is possible to make the internet requests seem as it is coming from an organic user.
+As mentioned before, HTTP headers carry additional information to web servers, and by optimizing the content of this message, it is possible to make internet requests appear as if they are coming from an organic user.
 Such traffic to web servers is highly unlikely to be blocked.

-While HTTP headers can be used by web scrapers to avoid IP blocks, they can also be employed by web servers for web security.
-Simply speaking, HTTP security headers are a contract between the browser and the developer.
-This contract is defined by HTTP response headers that set the level of the website’s security.
+While web scrapers can use HTTP headers to avoid IP blocks, they can also be employed by web servers for web security purposes.
+Simply put, HTTP security headers are a contract between the browser and the developer.
+This contract is defined by HTTP response headers that set the level of security for the website.

-Here are some of the most common HTTP headers that allow you to secure your web applications:
+Here are some of the most common headers that allow you to secure your web applications:

 Content-Security-Policy header – provides an additional layer of security.
 It helps prevent various attacks, including Cross Site Scripting (XSS) and other code injection attacks.
-The policy defines content sources which are approved and allows the browser to load them.
+The policy defines approved content sources and allows the browser to load them.

 X-Frame-Options header – protects website visitors from clickjacking attacks.